10 Reasons and Fixes to Loud PC Fans When Idle

 If none of the fixes we’ve mentioned help the noise issue, and you’ve exhausted all the options, you may need to replace the fans.

-Sometimes, the fans may produce a clicking or grinding noise that you can’t ignore.
-A drop of sewing machine oil may help in such instances if applied immediately.
+Sometimes, the fans may produce a clicking or grinding noise you can’t ignore.
+A drop of sewing machine oil may help if applied immediately.

 This seldom is an adequate fix.
-I recommend that you swap your PC’s fans with new ones because they don’t cost the earth.
+I recommend swapping your PC’s fans with new ones because they don’t cost the earth.

 Ways to check if your PC fan works